mlochbaum/BQN/doc/shift.md

 # Shift functions

-The shift functions `«` and `»` add major cells to one side an array, displacing cells on the opposite side and moving those in between.
+The shift functions `«` and `»` add [major cells](array.md#cells) to one side an array, displacing cells on the opposite side and moving those in between.
 Shifts resemble but are more general than the bit-based shift operations used in low-level languages.
-They replace the APL pattern of a 2-wise reduction after appending or prepending an element (APL's `2≠/0,v` translates to `»⊸≠v`), one of the more common uses of 2-wise reduction.
+They replace the APL pattern of a 2-wise reduction after appending or prepending an element (APL's `2≠/0,v` translates to `»⊸≠v`); a nice version of this common pattern is one reason BQN is free to replace windowed reduction with the sometimes less convenient [Windows](windows.md).

 The result of a shift function always has the same shape as `𝕩`.
 The function adds major cells to the beginning (`»`) or end (`«`) of `𝕩`, moving the cells already in `𝕩` to accomodate them.
 Some cells on the opposite side from those added will "fall off" and not be included in the result.

         0‿0 » 3‿2‿1             # Shift Before

         "end" « "add to the "   # Shift After

 The cells to add come from `𝕨` if it's present, as shown above.
 Otherwise, a single cell of [fill elements](fill.md) for `𝕩` is used.
 This kind of shift, which moves cells in `𝕩` over by just one, is called a "nudge".

         » "abcd"   # Nudge

         « 1‿2‿3    # Nudge Back

-If `𝕨` is longer than `𝕩`, some cells from `𝕨` will be discarded, as well as all of `𝕩`.
+If `𝕨` is longer than `𝕩`, some cells from `𝕨` will be discarded, plus all of `𝕩`.
 In this case `𝕨»𝕩` is `(≠𝕩)↑𝕨` and `𝕨«𝕩` is `(-≠𝕩)↑𝕨`.
 For similar reasons, nudging an array of length 0 returns it unchanged.

 ## Sequence processing with shifts